revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 # MongoDB Interview Questions

-1. Does `MongoDB` support primary-key and foreign-key relationship?
-If yes, then how?
+1. Does `MongoDB support primary-key and foreign-key rrelationships If yes, then how?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> `MongoDB`,  by-default, does not support primary and foreign key relationship.
+> `MongoDB`, by default, does not support primary and foreign key relationship.
 But we can achieve it by embedding one document inside another one.
-For example, embedding 'city' document inside 'address' document.
+For example, embedding the 'city' document insthe ide 'address' document.
 </details>

 ---